-3.2.9 We also look to work in partnership with the Third Sector to strengthen our capacity.
+We also look to work in partnership with the Third Sector to strengthen our capacity.
 We have a grant funding framework with the Citizen's Advice Bureau being one of a number of beneficiaries.
 With other Voluntary Sector organisations we have introduced Service Level Agreements to ensure that our funding is delivering value for money against our priorities.
-For example, this year we increased funding to RRAVS but with a Service Level Agreement to ensure that [....].
+This year we increased funding to RAVS but with a Service Level Agreement.
+[Insert benefits of SLA].

-3.2.10 The Council also participates in a Joint Liaison Group with its immediate neighbours of Southend and Castle Point Councils.
+The Council also participates in a Joint Liaison Group with its immediate neighbours of Southend and Castle Point Councils.
 There are formal meetings at Member level to foster the common interests and to shape the agenda of South East Essex at the highest strategic level for the mutual benefit of all three Authorities.
 This adds to the capacity of all the Councils.

-3.2.11 However we have identified an area for improvement in adopting a more consistent approach to project management.
-We have recently produced a project management guide for Rochford District Council that is, in essence, a proportionate and risk assessed application of the Prince2 methodology.
+However we have identified an area for improvement in adopting a more consistent approach to project management.
+We have recently produced a project management guide for Rochford that is, in essence, a proportionate and risk assessed application of the Prince2 methodology.
 This does need to be contextualised in that because of the enabling nature of the Council, any major project necessitating the rigour of Prince2 will be externalised.
 Therefore the Rochford District Council methodology is designed to:

-- clarify the potential client roles in Prince2 and give a general appreciation of the methodology; and - give a framework for other projects recognising key best practice components rather than designed to equip staff to operate at a Prince2 practitioner level.
+clarify the potential client roles in Prince2 and give a general appreciation of the methodology; and give a framework for other projects recognising key best practice components rather than designed to equip staff to operate at a Prince2 practitioner level.

-4 Performance Management
+4. Performance Management